Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries

 \subsection{The category of topological sectors of states and group actions}

-First we consider topological orders without symmetry.
-There is a class of observables in LWLL of a topological order, called \emph{topological sectors of states} or \emph{topological excitations}.
+First we consider observables in topological orders without symmetry.

-Microscopically, a state $\lvert \psi \rangle$ is a local observable.
 In LWLL, the coarse-graining process integrates and averages out the microscopic degrees of freedom by the action of local operators.
 Thus given a local operator $A$, the states $A \lvert \psi \rangle$ and $\lvert \psi \rangle$ should be viewed as the same after coarse-graining.
 These states form a subspace of the total Hilbert space:

-This subspace is called the topological sector of states (or topological excitation) generated by $\lvert \psi \rangle$, which can be viewed as an observable in LWLL \cite{KZ22a}.
-In general, a topological sector of states is a subspace of the total Hilbert space that is invariant under the action of local operators.
+This subspace is called the \emph{topological sector of states} (or topological excitation) generated by $\lvert \psi \rangle$, which can be viewed as a macroscopic observable \cite{KZ22a}.

 Given an $n$d topological order $\SC_n$, all (particle-like, i.e. 0+1D) topological sectors of states form a category $\CC$.
-The hom space between two topological sectors of states consists of unconfined operators that map one topological sector of states to another.
-These operators are also called instantons because they are localized in the spacetime and behave like a $0$D defect \cite{KW14}.
-Such a space of instantons is also closed under the action of local operators and called a topological sector of operators.
+The hom space between two topological sectors of states consists of non-local operators that map one topological sector of states to another \cite{KW14} Since topological sectors of states are invariant under the action of local operators, the hom spaces between them are also invariant under the action of local operators.
+A space of non-local operators that is closed under the action of local operators is called a \emph{topological sector of operators}.
+It is clear that each hom space fall into a topological sector of operators.

 \begin{rem} When $n \geq 1$, the topological sectors of states in $\SC_n$ can be fused together in space: if two topological sectors of states $x$ and $y$ are closed enough to each other, they can be viewed as a single topological sector of states.
+The non-local operators can also be fused together because they are localized in the spacetime and behave like a $0$D defect.
 Figure \ref{fig:fusion_topological_defect} depicts the fusion of topological sectors of states in a 1+1D topological order.
-Then $\CC$ is a (multi-)fusion category with the tensor product given by the fusion of topological sectors of states.
-When $n \geq 2$, 0+1D topological sectors of states in $\SC_n$ can also be braided in space and hence $\CC$ is a braided fusion category. \end{rem}
+Then $\CC$ is a (multi-)fusion category with the tensor product given by the fusion of topological sectors of states. \end{rem}